openSUSE/microos-toolbox/README.md

 # toolbox - bring your own tools with you

+The purpose of this fork is to extend toolbox for use as a main environment on openSUSE MicroOS.
+Long-term, it may be extended to Fedora Silverblue, Ubuntu Core, or other read-only rootfs operating systems.

 On systems using `transactional-update` it is not really possible - due to the read-only root filesystem - to install tools to analyze problems in the currently running system as a reboot is always required.
 This makes it next to impossible to debug such problems.
 `toolbox` is a small script that launches a podman container in a rootless or rootfull state to let you bring in your favorite debugging or admin tools in such a system.